What CASLE Did and Why

 - Few schools have Occupational Health and Safety Committees although they are legally required for all workplaces.

-We who formed CASLE (Canadians for A Safe Learning Environment) soon realized we had work to do on many levels if changes were to be significant, and if they were to last any longer than our own daily vigilance.
+We who formed CASLE (Canadians for A Safe Learning Environment, earlier as Citizens for A Safe Learning Environment) soon realized we had work to do on many levels if changes were to be significant, and if they were to last any longer than our own daily vigilance.
 Principals, teachers, custodians, board members, maintenance managers, officials of government departments, politicians, parents, and citizens in general had to have their eyes opened as ours had been.

 We found at first that, in particular, the Department of Labour’s Occupational Health and Safety Division was aware and was willing to take action with us.
 Regulations at the time had prevented their entry into schools without an invitation.
 Changes had to happen.